Syncano/website/pages/blog/2014-09-02-using-syncano-ios-library-swift-demotutorial/index.md

 #import <Syncano/SyncanoSyncServer.h>
 ```

-<p>Because you already have library files included in the bridging header, there’s no need to import anything else in your <strong>.swift</strong> files.</p>
+Because you already have library files included in the bridging header, there’s no need to import anything else in your **.swift** files.

-<p>Choose the file where you’d like to add Syncano communication.
-We will use the <strnog>ViewController.swift</strong> in the examples below.</p>
+Choose the file where you’d like to add Syncano communication.
+We will use the <strnog>ViewController.swift** in the examples below.

-<h2>5.2 Initializing Syncano objects</h2>
+### 5.2 Initializing Syncano objects

-<p>In the class body, add two variables and initialize them so at the end it looks like this:</p>
+In the class body, add two variables and initialize them so at the end it looks like this:

 ```javascript
 class ViewController: UIViewController {